 Abort (d): This manually-triggered mode indicates the immediate landing options to the user.
 (See Section 5.11)

-The concept of different flight modes enables much more to be automated:
+The concept of different flight modes enables much more to be autois called 'circling zoom', see Section 4.3).

 • The InfoBoxes may be set up differently for each flight mode.
 (See Section 3.6)